How to Stop Procrastinating: Part 2

 In part 1 of this procrastination series, we learned that procrastination is a delaying behavior that is done voluntarily around important tasks despite anticipating negative outcomes if not attended (Klingsieck, 2013).
 And we’ve also looked at how procrastination is not a function of being lazy or having lack of will.
 Rather, we commonly procrastinate because of our lack of effective emotion regulation skills and/or lack of planning skills around tasks that generate unwanted thoughts and feelings.
 I underscored the importance of increasing your knowledge about procrastination (Tip #1) as a first step to help demystify and tackle this behavior.

-9 Tips to challenge your procrastination
+9 Tips to challenge procrastination

 Let’s now dive into nine additional tips that you can consider trying on your own.
 These tips are geared towards improving emotion regulation skills, planning skills, or seeking support to effectively address procrastination.